 Simple English definitions for legal terms

-Read a random definition: service establishment
+Read a random definition: dismissal with prejudice

 A holder for value is someone who has given something of value in exchange for a negotiable instrument.
 This could mean they have acquired a security interest in the instrument or accepted it as payment for something they were owed.
 Essentially, it means they have a legitimate claim to the instrument and its value.
 Another term for this is a bona fide holder for value.